Category: Password Managers

 Zoho Vault

-Sticky Password fails first because it cannot assign structured role based access permissions to shared credentials.
+Sticky Password fails first because it breaks when the password manager cannot assign structured role-based access to shared credentials.

 Verdict